zkwinkle/website/src/components/blog_posts/configuring nixos server.md

 ---

-Now, I just run `deploy` from my laptop's terminal, and in just that command my VPN's OS gets updated, pulling in my latest website changes, only asking for a password to run a `sudo` command.
-Also I'm left with an incredibly solid base for a **NixOS** configuration that I can super easily expand to include additional services.
+Now, I just run `deploy` from my laptop's terminal, and in just that command I update my VPS' OS, pulling in my latest website changes, only asking for a password to run a `sudo` command.

-This is truly the stuff beauty🥹.
+On top of that, I'm left with an incredibly solid base for a NixOS configuration that I can super easily expand in the future to include any additional services I wanna host.

+> Grande es Nix!